10 Snakes That Barely Move All Day

 © Wikimedia Commons User: Ltshears / CC BY-SA 3.0

-A 2 metre species of the Amazon rainforest, recognisable by its green scales overlaid with white.
-Emerald tree boas are non-venomous and can spend an entire week without moving.
-This is a rainforest snake which shuns speed and relies on immense camouflage and patience.
+A 2 metre species of the Amazon rainforest, which is easily recognisable by its leafy green scales overlaid with patches of snowy white.
+Emerald tree boas (Corallus caninus) are non-venomous, and can spend an entire week without moving.
+This is a rainforest snake which shuns speed, preferring to rely on immense camouflage and patience.

 Corallus caninus lives in a world of cackling monkeys, squawking birds, and sipos slithering past eagerly in pursuit of a meal.
 They live in a hub of activity, but this has no effect on them.
 The emerald tree boa sticks to its game plan, ignoring outside distractions and staying the course.